Frank Robinson: Managing career

-Robinson managed the Orioles through 1991, and the Montreal Expos/Washington Nationals franchise from 2002 through 2006.
-After Robinson had spent some years known in baseball as the Director of Discipline, he was chosen by Major League Baseball in 2002 to manage the Expos, which MLB owned at that time.
+Robinson was fired by the Orioles in May 1991.
+After he had spent some years known in baseball as the Director of Discipline, Robinson was chosen by MLB to manage the Montreal Expos in February 2002, which MLB owned at that time.
 The Expos, who had losing records in the five previous seasons, finished the 2002 and 2003 seasons with 83–79 records.
 The Expos then next slumped to a 67–95 record in 2004, their final season before relocation to Washington, D.C.

 In a June 2005 Sports Illustrated poll of 450 MLB players, Robinson was selected as the worst manager in baseball, along with Buck Showalter, then manager of the Texas Rangers.
 In the August 2006 poll, he again was voted worst manager with 17% of the vote and 37.7% of the NL East vote.

-On April 20, 2006, with the Nationals' 10–4 victory over the Philadelphia Phillies, Robinson got his 1000th win, becoming the 53rd manager to reach that milestone.
-He had earned his 1000th loss two seasons earlier.
+On April 20, 2006, with the Nationals' 10–4 victory over the Philadelphia Phillies, Robinson got his 1,000th win, becoming the 53rd manager to reach that milestone.
+He had earned his 1,000th loss two seasons earlier.

 During a game against the Houston Astros on May 25, 2006, Robinson pulled Nationals catcher Matt LeCroy during the middle of the seventh inning, violating an unwritten rule that managers do not remove position players in the middle of an inning.
 Instead, managers are supposed to discreetly switch position players in between innings.
-However, LeCroy, the third-string catcher, had allowed Houston Astros baserunners to steal seven bases over seven innings and had committed two throwing errors.
+However, LeCroy, the third-string catcher, had allowed Astros baserunners to steal seven bases over seven innings and had committed two throwing errors.
 Although the Nationals won the game 8–5, Robinson found the decision so difficult to make on a player he respected so much, he broke down crying during post-game interviews.

 On September 30, 2006, the Nationals' management declined to renew Robinson's contract for the 2007 season, though they stated he was welcome to come to spring training in an unspecified role.
 Robinson, who wanted either a front office job or a consultancy, declined.
-On October 1, 2006, he managed his final game, a 6–2 loss to the Mets, and prior to the game addressed the fans at RFK Stadium.
+On October 1, he managed his final game, a 6–2 loss to the Mets, and prior to the game addressed the fans at RFK Stadium.
 Robinson's record as a manager stood at 1,065 wins and 1,176 losses.
-He is one of just seven managers to have won 1,000 games without having made the postseason once, and he is the only one to do it since the Expansion Era began in 1961 (incidentally, five of those managers won pennants in the 19th century, while the sixth was Jimmy Dykes who retired as a manager in 1961).
+He is one of just seven managers to have won 1,000 games without having made the postseason, and he is the only one to do it since the Expansion Era began in 1961.
+Five of the other such managers won pennants in the 19th century, while the sixth, Jimmy Dykes, retired as a manager in 1961.